kplam624/Birds-Plane-Incident-Analysis/readme.md

 ![Plane With Injuries](Output_data/PlanePartsInjuries.png)

 With the plots above, we examine incidents involving the plane's parts.
 From the first plot the most hit is the windshield followed by the nose of the plane.
 While these parts are the most hit, the part that is damaged more frequently is the Wing or Rotor of the plane.

+### Weather Conditions

+---

+Insert plots of weather condition strikes

+### Bird hits by Area

+---

+Insert plots of bird strikes by region

+### Types of Birds

+---

+Types of birds being hit

+### Statistical Analysis

+---

 NOTES: